uipath-certification/uipath-certification.github.io/_posts/2020-11-11-debug-restart-button.md

 > After an exception is thrown the restart option appears and the debugging pauses.
 Pressing this button will restart the program from the first activity of the project.

-More details on the UiPath restart button is available in the [documentation]([Jekyll Now](http://github.com/barryclark/jekyll-now/)).
+More details on the UiPath restart button is available in the ([docs](https://docs.uipath.com/studio/docs/debugging-actions)).